smaffiol/tpupload/README.md

 # tpupload
+Utility to upload collection of data on remote server.
-Utilities for uploading files for the TumorProfiler project
+Tuned for the TumorProfiler project.